pfaaworkin01/Eventify_EventManagementSystem/README.md

-# Event Management System
+# Eventify

-This repository contains the source code for the Event Management System project developed by Group 18 (220042127, 220042149, 220042151) for the SPL-I course at IUT.
+This repository contains the source code for the Event Management System project named Eventify developed by Group 18 (220042127, 220042149, 220042151) for the SPL-I course at IUT.

 ## Description